edvalas/project-template/README.md

 My first Query looks at Shortest Path between 2 of any kind of nodes.
 In the example I used 2 people from 2 different parties.
 But the Query can easily be changed to find Shortest Path between any other nodes.

+My second Query looks at finding the top 5 Constituencies which had the most people run in them.
+From Neo4J docs I was looking at 'Start' Reading Clause to search and also have referenced a blog at References below.

 #### Shortest Path between 2 people.
 This query retreives the Shortest Path between 2 people